 In 2009 CNN correspondent Anderson Cooper interviewed co-founder Gregory Thomas of Kush, Inc. to discuss Kush Inc.'s plans for the city of Los Angeles' federal government's stimulus investment in "gang intervention" programming.

 The Kush legacy begins with a mentoring story, a re-encounter that would initiate a father-son bond between two like minded young men separated by a generation and united by a festering systemic agenda that would destroy many lives.
 The two were neighbors when Dr. Warren was born.
 Mr. Thomas, a teenager at the time, was known in the community for his wall street equivalent business acumen, passion for his community and high quality of life.
 Dr. Warren would grow to be known for his outspokenness and ambitious courage to succeed.
-To understand the Kush story, let’s visit life in Watts from 1965 to 2012.
+Together this dual, with an unmatched passion for their community, has crafted some of the most innovative and cutting edge strategies in social service history.